 Our Japan budget tour package price includes the following features:

-Please note: Accommodation is in dorm rooms as a standard on our Japan budget tours, excluding the night spending a Capsule hotel.
+Please note: Accommodation is in dorm rooms as a standard on our Japan budget tours.

 Upgrade options (to single, twin, or double rooms) are available, please contact us for more information.
 Please note that accommodation upgrades are not available in Hakone and Osaka.

 - Panoramic city views from the Metropolitan Government building (Tokyo)

 - Tsukiji Outer Market (Tokyo)

 - Asakusa district and Sensoji Temple (Tokyo)

 - Tokyo Imperial Palace Nijubashi Bridge (Tokyo)

 - Imperial Palace East Gardens (Tokyo)